denizyuret/Knet.jl/docs/intro.rst

    ...

-In Knet, a machine learning model is defined using a special function syntax.
+In Knet, a machine learning model is defined using a special function syntax with the ``@knet`` macro.
 The following example defines a Knet function for a simple linear regression model with 13 inputs and 1 output.
 You can type this definition at the Julia prompt, or you can copy and paste it into a file which can be loaded into Julia using ``include("filename")``:

 .. testcode::